 for.
 Write this before you start the survey so that you can copy/paste it into the survey.

 we have this information we will begin the selection process.
 We hope

 to have the final list by March 1.
 We will be doing background checks

 with Student Life and Public Safety before approving any student.
 The

-first deposit of $200 will be due on March 14.
+first deposit of $500 will be due by 4 pm on March 15.
 We will have a wait list

 in case students cancel their participation.
 You should keep in mind